-The MDes has been designed for early to mid-career professionals with an interest in pursuing graduate work at the intersection of design and technology, with applications that might include artistic production, technological innovations, product design, and design interventions in cities.
+The MDes is designed for early to mid-career professionals with an interest in pursuing graduate work at the intersection of design and technology, with applications that might include artistic production, technological innovations, product design, and design interventions in cities.

 Applicants to the MDes program must have an undergraduate degree at a minimum.
 While post-baccalaureate work experience is not required for this program, prospective students are encouraged to have 1-3 years of work experience before applying.
 Strong candidates will have an interest and prior experience in human-centered design of technologies and/or environments.
-Preparation can be a degree in an engineering discipline, business, or a design field such as architecture, landscape architecture, art practice, theatre performance and dance or information design.
+Preparation can be a degree in an engineering discipline, business, or a design field such as architecture, landscape architecture, art practice, interaction or user experience design, theatre performance and dance, graphic design or information design.

 Outstanding undergraduates with professional experience, such as internships, may also be considered.
 Desirable but non-required qualifications include experience in technology, entrepreneurship, social or environmental policy, and/or community engagement.